Ian Macara, Ph.D.

 The Signal Transduction & Cell Biology Program currently has 46 members from over a dozen departments and centers within Vanderbilt University and Meharry, including both basic science and clinical departments.
 Our activities are aimed at two broadly defined objectives:

 To promote outstanding basic research in the area of signaling networks, developing the strongest possible foundation of fundamental knowledge and new technology.

-- To encourage and cultivate translational research through targeted recruitment of new faculty, selective funding of translational pilot projects, and other avenues aimed at leveraging the capabilities of outstanding basic and clinical research contingents at Vanderbilt.
+To encourage and cultivate translational cancer research, through drug discovery, clinical trials, and by selective funding of pilot projects and other avenues to promote collaborations between outstanding basic and clinical research groups at Vanderbilt.

 About the Program Leaders

 Ian Macara, Ph.D. has conducted highly innovative research in cancer biology for several decades, and on cell polarity mechanisms for over 10 years.
 Early in his career he discovered that tyrosine kinases associate with a phosphatidyl inositol kinase (PNAS 1984) – which led to the identification by others of PI3K; and he identified the first known Ras exchange factor (Science 1990).
 He also identified a role for RanGTP in nuclear export (Science 1997), and demonstrated a role for histones in docking of the Ran exchange factor to chromatin (Science 2001).